Counseling Stock Photos

 And did I mention that these professional-quality images are FREE?

-Nappy is a great site that is dedicated to providing images that, unfortunately, can be hard to find elsewhere.
+Nappy is a great site that is dedicated to providing images that, unfortunately, can be hard to find elsewhere – perfect to use as counseling stock photos.

 On their website they say, “And that’s why we launched nappy; to provide beautiful, high-res photos of black and brown people to startups, brands, agencies, and everyone else.
 Nappy makes it easy for companies to be purposeful about representation in their designs, presentations, and advertisements.”